-When you make a decision to move forward with a divorce it means that not only are making a decision for yourself and your spouse, but also for your children.
+When you decide to move forward with a divorce, it means that not only are you choosing for yourself and your spouse, but also your children.

 In circumstances where your marriage has become more about liabilities and crisis than love and support, you are justified in taking the steps towards preparing for a divorce.

 There is no question that you arrived at this decision after deliberate thought and consideration.
-There is also no question that your divorce will affect your children’s lives in a profound way.
-How successful families deal with and move past a divorce that will be the subject of today’s blog post from the Law Office of Bryan Fagan, PLLC.
+There is also no question that your divorce will profoundly affect your children’s lives.
+How successful families deal with and move past a divorce will be the subject of today’s blog post from the Law Office of Bryan Fagan, PLLC.